Jump to recipe →

 What should Swedish Meatballs be served with?

 Swedish meatballs should be served alongside a portion of warm egg noodles.
 The gravy is the perfect accompaniment for the noodles and soaks up any of the extra sauce.
-The dish can also be served alongside mashed or boiled potatoes instead of noodles if desired.
+The dish can also be served alongside mashed potatoes or boiled potatoes instead of noodles if desired.

 What kind of meat is used to make Swedish Meatballs?